RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    We recommend to clean your conda installation each time you create a new environment or add packages to the existing environment.

    The following command will remove index cache, lock files, unused cache packages, tarballs, and logfiles from your :tt:`~/.conda/pkgs/`.
-This can free a few Gbs of disk space for each install (size depends on installed packages).
+This can free a few gigabyts of disk space for each install (size depends on installed packages).

    .. code-block:: console

       (Local2)[user@hpc3-xx-yy:~]$ conda clean -a -f -y

+   .. important:: Failure to clean can reasult in $HOME overquota.

 #. **Use your conda environment**